dijasila/GPAW/doc/summerschools/summerschool16.rst

 The first time you use the databar computers, you must configure your environment.
 Run the commands::

-    $ source ~mikst/camd2016.bashrc
+    $ source ~mikst/camd2016.sh

-This will set up the environment for you so that you can use ASE, GPAW, VMD and matplotlib.
+This will set up the environment, by modifying your ``.bashrc`` file, for you so that you can use ASE, GPAW and matplotlib.
+Additionally it will configure the text editors nedit and vim to be more python friendly.
+Note you only have to do this step the first time you login to the databar computer.

-Note that the filename ``.bashrc`` starts with a period, making it a hidden file in Unix.
+Note that the file ``.bashrc`` starts with a period, making it a hidden file in Unix.

 Running GPAW calculations